 There are different models for handling the migration.
-When I moved my email accounts from my old webhost to G Suite, I archived all the old emails (inbox and sent) on my desktop computer.
-Then started with fresh, clean accounts at G Suite.
+When I moved my email accounts from my old webhost to Google Workspace, I archived all the old emails (inbox and sent) on my desktop computer.
+Then started with fresh, clean accounts at Google Workspace.
 Note: I kept the same email addresses.
 Just didn’t migrate the old emails into the new accounts.

-A few months after the migration, I found that it’s quite rare for me to look in the archived emails.
-If you’re working on a zero inbox model already, you’re used to archiving read emails anyway.
+A few months after the migration, I found that it was quite rare for me to look in the archived emails.
+If you’re working on a zero inbox model, you’re already used to the concept of archiving read emails.

-Then I guided a couple clients through their email move from the webhost email service to in one case Microsoft Office 365 email and in the other case G Suite.
-Both needed access to old emails in the new accounts, so full migration took place and once that was done, everything worked just like they were used to with all the email history at their fingertips.
+Then I guided a couple clients through their email move from the webhost email service to in one case Microsoft 365 email and in the other case Google Workspace.
+Both wanted access to old emails in the new accounts, so we did full migrations.
+Once that was done, everything worked just like they were used to with all the email history at their fingertips.

 I decided it was time to give up the “free” email (that cost me dearly in having to deal with spam all the time) and start paying for reliable service.
 The old saying “you get what you pay for” is true.

-In the case of G Suite (or Office 365 email) there’s a per user/account fee each month, BUT I have email that works.
-That can be accessed from anywhere.
+In the case of Google Workspace (or Microsoft 365 email) there’s a per user/account fee each month, BUT I have email that works.
+That truly can be accessed from anywhere.
 All built for ease of use.
 Totally worth the peace of mind.
-Plus with G Suite (and Office 365 email), there are other things that come with the subscription that are useful.
+Plus with Google Workspace (and Microsoft 365 email), there are other things that come with the subscription that are useful.

 A side benefit of having separated email and web hosting is that I can now change web hosting without any fear of email downtime.
-If both are in your future, the trick is to do the email switch first and once that’s all working, change the web hosting.
+If both are in your future, the trick is to switch the email first.
+Then once that’s all working, change the web hosting.

-If your current email setup works well, then don’t mess with it.
+If your current email setup works well, then probably no reason to mess with it.
 Unless you’re not using your own domain for the email.
 Then you need to upgrade right now.
 To be professional.